dd9jn/rfc4880bis/crypto-refresh.md

  31 | Signature Target
  32 | Embedded Signature
  33 | Issuer Fingerprint
- 34 | Preferred AEAD Algorithms
+ 34 | Reserved
  35 | Intended Recipient Fingerprint
  37 | Reserved (Attested Certifications)
  38 | Reserved (Key Block)
+ 39 | Preferred AEAD Ciphersuites
 100 to 110 | Private or experimental

 An implementation SHOULD ignore any subpacket of a type that it does not recognize.